pranav04katiyar/Java_Backend/src/A_OOPS/0_LLD.md

 > Inheritance: Easy to import required functionality from libraries and customize them, thanks to inheritance.

-Disadvantages of OOPs over Procedural Programming:
+Disadvantages of OOPS over Procedural Programming:

 > Beforehand planning of entities that should be modeled as classes.